Gaelic revival: The Belfast "renaissance"

 The Belfast "renaissance of Irish music", that saw the staging of the Belfast Harpers Assembly in July 1792, has been seen as "the precursor by a century of the Irish Gaelic Revival", and to have been "the beginning of a long association between northern Protestants" and the struggle to preserve and advance the Irish language".
-In 1795, with the aim of preventing "the total neglect and to diffuse the beauties of this ancient and much-acclaimed language", the Northern Star, the newspaper of the United Irishmen, produced tIrish-language grammar, dictionary and anthology, Bolg an tSolair.
+In 1795, with the aim of preventing "the total neglect and to diffuse the beauties of this ancient and much-acclaimed language", the Northern Star, the newspaper of the United Irishmen, produced the Irish-language grammar, dictionary and anthology, Bolg an tSolair.
 In the same year, the Star advertised classes in the language offered by Pádraig Ó Loingsigh (Patrick Lynch) at the Belfast Academy.

-In 1808, one the harp festival's principal organisers, the physician and polymath, James MacDonnell established the Belfast Harp Society whose declared aims were, in addition to "preserving the national music and national instrument of Ireland", the "procuring and disseminating information relative to the language, history and anitquities of Ireland".
+In 1808, one of the harp festival's principal organisers, the physician and polymath, James MacDonnell established the Belfast Harp Society.
+In addition to "preserving the national music and national instrument of Ireland", it sought to procure and disseminate "information relative to the language, history and antiquities of Ireland".

-With an additional subscription from MacDonnell, and with the enthusiastic support of Mary Ann McCracken (who is known to have studied from Charles Vallency's Irish grammar), and her Gaeilgeoir friend, the poetess Mary Balfour of Limavady, the Society organised Irish language classes.
+With an additional subscription from MacDonnell, and with the enthusiastic support of Mary Ann McCracken (who is known to have studied from Charles Vallency's Irish grammar), and her Gaeilgeoir friend, the poet Mary Balfour of Limavady, the Society organised Irish language classes.
 These were provided by James Cody. who used An Introduction to the Irish Language (1808) compiled by the Presbyterian minister William Neilson (Uilliam Mac Néill).

 From 1828/30, MacDonnell resumed this work as chairman of Cuideacht Gaoidhilge Uladh (the Ulster Gaelic Society).
 The society focussed on the contemporary Irish vernacular, rather than in the classical language of manuscripts, but abjured the religious evangelism that persuaded other Protestants to pursue a similar interest.
 With Tomás Ó Fiannachta, Robert Shipboy MacAdam, joint secretary of the society, published An introduction to the Irish language intended for the use of Irish classes in the Royal Belfast Academical Institution – a grammar for the school founded on progressive principles by William Drennan and other United Irish veterans.

 After the Ulster Gaelic Society ceased to operate in 1843, MacAdam employed the poet Aodh Mac Domhnaill (Hugh McDonnell) as a full-time scribe and collector of songs, folklore, and Irish-language manuscripts.
 MacAdam himself collected extensively, sometimes finding his material among Irish-speaking immigrants to Belfast.